jorisbontje/snorri-model-clj/README.md

-# snorri-model
+# Snorri-model

-Track stocks, perform analysis and give trading advise using the snorri-model from Henrik Oude Nijhuis.
+Tracks stocks, performs analysis and gives trading advise using the Snorri-model by Henrik Oude Nijhuis.

 Uses Google Appengine via the helpful [appengine-magic][1] library.